 The SA represents the undergraduate student population with an elected body of twenty members, and deals with quality of life issues relating to undergraduate students, making sure that student issues are heard and addressed.
 The assembly has legislative authority over the policies of the Office of the Dean of Students and the Department of Campus Life, and establishes the undergraduate Student Activity Fee and guidelines for its distribution.
 Meetings are open to the public.
 Attend in person or join via Zoom.

-Video and transcripts from the Cornell Campus Reopening Town Hall, hosted by the Office of Student Government Relations, on July 13, 2020.
+Video and transcripts various Town Halls hosted by the Office of Student Government Relations, an external committee of the Student Assembly.

 Meet the LeadershipView All Members